generiekzaakafhandelcomponent/Basisprocessen/README.md

 [![en](https://img.shields.io/badge/lang-en-red.svg)](https://github.com/generiekzaakafhandelcomponent/Basisprocessen/blob/feature/generieke-zaak/README.md)

-Process blueprints are a collection of files, that form a starting point to kickstart an implementation.
+Process blueprints (or basisprocessen in Dutch) are a collection of files, that form a starting point to kickstart an implementation.
 These often consist of one or more BPMNs, a document definition, forms, as well as less common things such as custom front-end and back-end code.

 ## How to import a process blueprint